 The above list represents more aggressive treatments.
 Prior to recommending these types of plantar fasciitis treatment options, more conservative approaches are typically used.
 More conservative plantar fasciitis treatments include night splints, stretching exercises, therapy or prescription orthotics for plantar fasciitis.

-The Seattle Heel Pain Center is a division of a complete foot and ankle specialist clinic fully equipped with 3-D orthotics scanning devices, ultrasound imaging equipment, gait analysis and an ambulatory surgery center.
+The Washington Heel Pain Center is a division of a complete foot and ankle specialist clinic fully equipped with 3-D orthotics scanning devices, ultrasound imaging equipment, gait analysis and an ambulatory surgery center.
 The clinic also has most items in stock and can quickly evaluate your heel pain and create a custom treatment plan for your specific cause of plantar fasciitis.
 If these conservative approaches to treating plantar fasciitis do not promote healing and alleviate pain, more aggressive treatments are available.
 Our treatments are highly effective with success rates approaching 95% for some methods.
 Seattle Heel Pain Center patients rave about their relief from their plantar fasciitis treatment; read the patient testimonials to hear more.

 We offer the latest treatments for plantar fasciitis and heel pain sufferers.
 If surgery or injection therapy is necessary for your treatment we have an on-site surgical facility that provides quick service at a fraction of the cost of a hospital.
 If injection therapy is needed, our TENS units (Transcutaneous electrical nerve stimulation) virtually eliminates the pain and sensations from the injections or dry needling procedure.

 We are using the latest technology and procedures to treat heel pain.
 There is no reason to suffer from plantar fasciitis.